The Mission of LAS is to ensure the independence and dignity of seniors by protecting their legal rights through

 - In 1988, recognizing the need to provide seniors with assistance in understanding the complex rules governing Medicare and other health insurance programs, the agency began offering the Health Insurance Counseling and Advocacy Program (HICAP) as part of its services.

 - In 2000, the agency expanded its service base to include limited legal assistance to HICAP clients in Contra Costa County.

-Today, LAS is the only legal services program in Alameda and Contra Costa Counties devoted exclusively to assisting the elderly.
+Today, LAS is the only legal services program in Alameda and Contra Costa Counties devoted exclusively to assisting seniors.
 Since its founding, LAS has served clients at locations throughout Alameda County in addition to its office in Oakland - meeting with groups at senior centers and housing developments for educational presentations and individual assistance, and making home visits to those who cannot travel.